Robert B. Daroff

-Robert Barry Daroff (born 1936) is a pioneer of ocular motor research.
-He is a neurologist in Cleveland, Ohio, connected to University Hospitals Cleveland Medical Center.
-He is also Professor and Chair Emeritus of Neurology at Case Western Reserve University School of Medicine.
+Robert Barry Daroff (August 3, 1936 – January 12, 2025) was an American neurologist who was a pioneer of ocular motor research.
+He was a neurologist in Cleveland, Ohio, connected to University Hospitals Cleveland Medical Center.
+He was also Professor and Chair Emeritus of Neurology at Case Western Reserve University School of Medicine.

-Early life and education
+Background

 Daroff was born in New York City.
 His father was Charlie Daroff, one of four brothers who owned H. Daroff and Sons, a Philadelphia company that manufactured Botany 500 clothing.
 When Daroff was ten years old he left public school and attended the Riverside Military Academy in Gainesville, Georgia.
 At the age of 16 he enrolled at the University of Chicago, but after one year transferred to the University of Pennsylvania, to be closer to home.
 While at the University of Chicago he was roommates with Carl Sagan.
 After graduating in 1957 Daroff attended medical school at the University of Pennsylvania and graduated in 1961.
+He had three sons, Charles Daroff, Robert Daroff, Jr., MD, and William Daroff, chief executive officer of the Conference of Presidents of Major American Jewish Organizations.
+Daroff died on January 12, 2025, at the age of 88.